codywiseman/ajax-project/README.md

 * User can view each NHL team as well as general team information
 * User can view each NHL team's current active roster
-* User can navigate to individual player page via search or team page
+* User can navigate to individual player pages via search or roster table on team page
 * User can view player inforation and career statistics
 * User can click on star next to player name to favorite/unfavorite that player
 * User can view favorite players on tracked players page to view current season stats